pypa/packaging.python.org/source/guides/package-development.rst

 tests ``included``
 ------------------

-An example package in this cathegory is Matplotlib.
+An example package in this category is Matplotlib.

 Prepare (once)
 ~~~~~~~~~~~~~~